andrew-suh/docker-core-setup/README.md

 ## Pre-run script

 Inside this script is a couple settings needed to connect to the Vagrant vm via Docker CLI.
-I have commented out the aliases that I use to make it wasier to control the Vgrant vm state in any directory I'm in.
+I have commented out the aliases that I use to make it easier to control the Vagrant vm state in any directory I'm in.

-You are encourgaed to modify the aliases however you wish.
-I also welcome any merges that adds to the aliases to make them more useful.
+You are encouraged to modify the aliases however you wish.
+I also welcome any merges that adds to the functionality to make them more useful.

 ## How to use this Vagrant setup